How to install Home Assistant on a Raspberry Pi

 Two variants of the Home Assistant Operating System, being Shown in the Raspberry Pi Imager: Home Assistant OS 7.6 for the Raspberry Pi 4 and Home Assistant OS 7.6 for the Raspberry Pi 3.

-While you can easily update Home Assistant Core, the Home Assistant Supervisor, and Home Assistant Operating System from the UI, I recommend a clean installation using the latest release.
-At the time of writing, the latest image in the Raspberry Pi Imager Repository is Home Assistant Operating System 7.6, while the latest release is version 8.1.
-To put those numbers into context, the Raspberry Pi Imager is two full releases behind.
+Sure, you can update the Home Assistant Core, the Home Assistant Supervisor, and Home Assistant Operating System from the user interface.
+However, I'm a big believer in kicking things off with a squeaky clean install, using the most recent release.
+Just to give you a picture, while the Raspberry Pi Imager Repository is still serving up Home Assistant Operating System 7.6, the tech world has already moved on to version 8.1.
+To put it simply, the Raspberry Pi Imager is trailing behind by two whole releases.

 Flashing Home Assistant Operating System to a microSD card using balenaEtcher

-The recommended way of installing the Home Assistant Operating System, which includes the Supervisor and Home Assistant Core, is by using balenaEtcher.
-You can install this application on your Windows, macOS, or Linux device, and additionally, there is a portable version available to download too.
-Once installed, you can copy the URL of the latest release from GitHub.
+Instead, I recommend using balenaEtcher to install the Home Assistant Operating System, which includes the Supervisor and Home Assistant Core.
+This application is a versatile companion, ready to be installed on your Windows, macOS, or Linux device.
+Plus, there's a handy portable version you can download too.
+Once you've got it in your toolkit, you can grab the URL of the latest Home Assistant release from GitHub.

 Part in filenameDescriptionExample